 What is Inside a Cryptocurrency ATM?

-You could cobble together a Bitcoin ATM with just a cheap Android tablet, a camera, an internet connection, and [optional]: a secure cash drawer with a mechanism to count and dispense currency).* A receipt printer that can also generate a QR code is a nice touch, but you don’t really need one.
+You could cobble together a Bitcoin ATM with just a cheap Android tablet, a camera, an internet connection, and [optional]: a secure cash drawer with a mechanism to count and dispense currency).* A portable printer that can produce receipts with a QR code is a nice touch, but you don’t really need one.
 You can use your screen for the coin transfer and email for a receipt.

 Of course your programming and user interface makes all the difference in the world.
 And your ATM must interface with an exchange—yours or a 3rd party exchange.